K-Scorpio/scorpiosec/content/en/about.md

 I created this blog because I wanted to showcase my skills and knowledge, it's also a journal for my tech adventure.
 Here, you will find my insights, hands-on projects, writeups, book reviews, tool guides etc...
 I'm always trying to learn new things.

 Thanks for checking my blog and I hope you will find some useful information here!
-If you want to stay in touch, don't hesitate to connect with me on social media.
+If you want to stay in touch, don't hesitate to connect with me on social media (links at the bottom of the page).

 Certifications I currently hold: CCNA, CEH